-- 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2 Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4 Staff should not assume a colleague or another professional will take action. - 5.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
+- 5.1.
+When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2.
+Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3.
+If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4.
+Staff should not assume a colleague, or another professional will take action. - 5.5.
+The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6 This statement should be personalised to your school e.g. at this school all concerns should be reported using the welfare concern form, which are available on the staff drive or in the first aid folder.
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6.
+At this school all concerns should be recorded on CPOMS.